-The Equity Scorecard data will be refreshed monthly.
-Current and future metrics will be updated annually, at the beginning of each Fiscal Year (July).
+The Equity Scorecard will be updated annually, at the beginning of each Fiscal Year (July).
 As the need for additional metrics and indicators evolve, so too will the Equity Scorecard.
 Refining indicators and/or adding additional metrics will be undertaken by the Equity Scorecard working group.
 New indicators/metrics or refinements will be vetted through various channels prior to being formally adopted with every annual update.

-Q: When will individual college/university Equity Scorecards become available?
-Institution-level data is available through the Equity Scorecard PowerBI report, beginning in July, 2022.
+3. Q: When will individual college/university Equity Scorecards become available?